By Mareisa Weil, MFP Director of Development

 Peggy Orenstein’s two books Girls and Sex and Boys and Sex are great reading for parents, caretakers, or anyone who wants to help youth grow into healthy, happy sex lives as they develop.

 Two words: Shop local!
 For grown-up toys to get through the long Maine winter (wink, wink), visit one of our local sex shops, or support friends who might have a little side hustle selling sex toys and accessories.
 You can always stop by your friendly, local Maine Family Planning clinic for lube and condoms if you need those, too.
 Curbside is an option!

 The sooner we can get COVID-19 under control, the quicker we can get back to more intimacy overall (sexual and otherwise), so mask up—in style!
 Again, shopping local is a great idea.
 DownEast magazine put out a nice list of Maine-made masks here, and UMaine has a resource here.
-For repro-specific gear, though (we love it), our allies at the Abortion Access Front have super cool gear for sale over on TeeSpring, and these masks from National Abortion Federation are the most comfortable masks I have tried so far.
+For repro-specific gear, though (we love it), our allies at the Abortion Access Front have fresh merch for the discerning activist, and these masks from National Abortion Federation are the most comfortable masks I have tried so far.
 One word: Silky.

 If you’re feeling philanthropic, you can always make a charitable gift in someone’s honor, or in memory of a loved one.
 You can do that right on our web page (‘Donate’ tab, top right!) to support Maine Family Planning, or you can support any of the thousands of other organizations out there doing great work here in Maine and around the world.
 We are all in this together.